National Rums of Jamaica, Ltd.

 Jamaica’s finest rums

-Business View Magazine interviews representatives from National Rums of Jamaica, as part of our focus on best business practices.
+Business View Caribbean interviews representatives from National Rums of Jamaica, as part of our focus on best business practices.

 National Rums of Jamaica, located in Kingston, is a rum producing and exporting company that is jointly owned by the government of Jamaica, West Indies Rum Distillery Ltd. of Barbados (which is owned by Maison Ferrand of France), and Demerara Distillers of Guyana.
 “National Rums of Jamaica is comprised of two major distilleries,” explains Chief Executive Officer, Winston Harrison.
 “There’s the Long Pond Distillery, which has been in operation for over 250 years, and the Clarendon Distillery, which has been in operation for just over two hundred years.
 We also have Innswood Distillery Limited, a company that is no longer operating under that name, where we do our barreling, ageing and warehousing.”